 Given the fact that emerging markets have been whacking advanced markets out the park as far as growth is concerned, it should not be that perplexing that South Africa finds itself lagging behind the continent's emerging market out-performers.
 Francois Groepe, the deputy governor of the South African Reserve Bank, noted in a recent speech that while Sub-Saharan Africa is expected to grow at 5% in 2013, rising to 6% in 2014, South Africa's growth expectations are far less robust with the IMF predicting growth of 2% and 2.95% respectively.

 The period since 2008 has produced a plentiful crop of recycled economic fallacies, mostly falling from the lips of political leaders.
 Here are my four favorites.

 Raghuram Rajan, the governor of the Reserve Bank of India, believes he’s found a silver bullet that will transform India’s banking sector.
 Rajan, who took over as governor of the Mumbai-headquartered RBI on 4 September, wants to roll out the red carpet to foreign banks and to ease the regulatory regime for domestic players.

-Each week QFINANCE.com brings you some of the biggest news stories from the past five days in finance and business – essential reading to keep you up to date with the latest topics.
+Each week QFINANCE.com brings you some of the biggest news stories from the past seven days (15-21 November) in finance and business – essential reading to keep you up to date with the latest topics.